If you’re wondering whether your anxiety has been leading to panic attacks, read on to learn how to tell — and how to get help.

 With the help of a CBT therapist, you will gradually become more comfortable with the relevant physical sensations.
 (Learn more about how to find the right therapist.)
 This improvement happens by increasing your exposure to the symptoms so that they no longer elicit fear.
 You also learn to identify and challenge their distressing thoughts and worries and learn how to respond to these thoughts in healthy and productive ways.
 You also gradually reduce and alter avoidance and safety behaviors and begin to more fully participate in your life!

-If you or your child is dealing with panic disorder or recurring panic attacks that are interfering with quality of life and ability to participate in common activities, consider reaching out to a cognitive-behavioral therapist for further information and treatment.
+If you or your child is dealing with panic disorder or recurring panic attacks, help is available.
+When panic attacks interfere with quality of life and with ability to participate in regular activities, consider reaching out to a cognitive-behavioral therapist for further information and treatment.

 Subscribe to the Manhattan Center for Cognitive-Behavioral Therapy blog!